cusanovich/500HT/README.md

     - Line 43: file listing gene/snp overlaps (column 1 = gene name, column 2 = snpID).
 I used bedtools and cut to generate this.

 **Note:**
 Generating the gene/SNP overlap file can be accomplished in a few short steps:
-1. A .bed file of transcription start sites needs to defined (chr start stop geneID).
+Step 1: A .bed file of transcription start sites needs to defined (chr start stop geneID).
 Defining the TSS is actually not a trivial task and requires careful consideration of the study design, so I will leave that to you to decide.
-2. A .bed file of SNP coordinates can be created based on the .bim file with the following command:
+Step 2: A .bed file of SNP coordinates can be created based on the .bim file with the following command:
 ```shell
 awk -v OFS='\t' '{ print "chr"$1, $4-1, $4, $2}' [input .bim file] > [output .bed file]
 ```
-3. After you pick a window to define as the _cis_ test region, you can generate the overlap file with bedtools:
+Step 3: After you pick a window to define as the _cis_ test region, you can generate the overlap file with bedtools:
 ```shell
 /mnt/lustre/home/cusanovich/Programs/BEDTools/bin/windowBed -w [cis region size in bp] -a [TSS .bed file] -b [SNP .bed file] | cut -f4,8 > [gene/SNP overlap file]
 ```